-Shooting Hours: One-half hour before sunrise to sunset, except that during September 1-15 shooting hours may extend to one-half hour after sunset if all other waterfowl and crane seasons are closed in the specific applicable area.
+Shooting Hours: One-half hour before sunrise to sunset, except that during September 1-15 shooting hours may extend to one-half hour after sunset if all other waterfowl and crane seasons are closed in the specific applicable

-C. Canada Goose, Cackling Goose, and Brant Seasons
+Canada Goose, Cackling Goose, and Brant Seasons

-Outside Dates: Saturday nearest September 24 (September 24)-the Sunday nearest February 15 (February 12).
+Outside Dates: Saturday nearest September 24 (September 21)-the Sunday nearest February 15 (February 16).
 Seasons and Daily Bag Limits: In Kansas, Nebraska, North Dakota, Oklahoma, South Dakota, and the Eastern Goose Zone of Texas, 107 days with a daily bag limit of 8 geese; in Colorado, Montana, New Mexico, and Wyoming, 107 days with a daily bag limit of 5 geese; and in Texas (Western Goose Zone), 95 days with a daily bag limit of 5 geese.

 Split Seasons: Seasons may be split into 3 segments.
-Three-segment seasons require Central Flyway Council and U.S. Fish and Wildlife Service approval, and a 3-year evaluation by each participating State
+Three-segment seasons require Central Flyway Council and U.S. Fish and Wildlife Service approval, and a 3-year evaluation by each participating State.

+otato.

-D. White-fronted Goose Seasons
+White-Fronted Goose Seasons

-Outside Dates: Saturday nearest September 24 (September 24)-the Sunday nearest February 15 (February 12).
+Outside Dates: Saturday nearest September 24 (September 21)-the Sunday nearest February 15 (February 16).

-Season Length and Daily Bag Limits: Except as subsequently provided, either 74 days with a daily bag limit of 3 geese, or 88 days with a daily bag limit of 2 geese, or 107 days with a daily bag limit of 1 goose.
-In Texas (Western Goose Zone), 95 days with a daily bag limit of 2 geese.
-Seasons may be split into 3 segments.
+Season Length and Daily Bag Limits: East-tier States (Kansas, Nebraska, North Dakota, Oklahoma, South Dakota, and Texas except for the Western Goose Zone): Either 74 days with a daily bag limit of 3 geese, or 88 days with a daily bag limit of 2 geese, or 107 days with a daily bag limit of 1 goose.